Non-phone jobs are about as in-demand as they come.

 Check out Make Money in Your Free Time with Micro Jobs for more information on these popular short-task sites.

 Textbroker pays you once a week via Paypal as long as you’ve completed ten dollars’ worth of assignments.
 Although a content mill, Textbroker gives writers a chance to work on higher-paying assignments, direct orders, and even move up to become an editor/proofreader.
+Check out my Textbroker Review to read my first-hand experience as a newbie writer.

 As its name implies, BKA provides its clients with keyword-rich articles.
 So, if you sign up as a writer for them, you will be writing content based around a set of keywords.